joemaddalone/joemaddalone/src/content/hexadecimal-color/index.md

 	<p>{{ excerpt }}</p>
 </hgroup>

-I suppose I just never really thought about it much and left the hexing of colors to designer witchcraft not meant for the likes of this poor programmer-minded plebe to understand, but it turns out these friggin' designer-types have been programming all along.
+I suppose I just never really thought about it much and left the hexing of colors to designer witchcraft not meant for the likes of this poor programmer-minded plebe to understand.

 ## Why is `#ff0000` <span style="color:#f00">red</span>?